shelleywong/CSCI211-Course-Materials/Labs/lab13.md

 * Discussion, Q&A, help on the Shapes assignment (P6) and Binary Search Tree assignment (P7)
 * [CURE-E Project](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/CURE-E/finalProject.md) Work Time
+  - Lab 13 Project Goals:
+    - Get all input from the dataset (csv)
-  - Lab 13 Project Goal: Get all input, add the input to your data structure, and print out all entries in a readable format (make at least one commit to your project repo)<br>
+    - Add the input to your data structure
+    - Print out all entries in a readable format
+    - Make at least one commit to your CSUChico-CSCI211 project repo<br>

 Add, commit, and push your code to GitHub, so I can see your project progress.
 Remember to include a brief but descriptive commit message:
 ```